danchoi/fredit/README.md

 # fredit: front-end edit

-fredit is a simple, no-frills Rails Engine that lets you edit your Rails application's view templates, css stylesheets, and javascript files (a.k.a front-end files) through the browser.
+fredit is a very simple, no-frills Rails Engine that lets you edit your Rails application's view templates, css stylesheets, and javascript files (a.k.a front-end files) through the browser.

 fredit injects an edit link into every view template.
 These edit links are visible wherever the template is rendered, whether it is a layout,